markleboeuf/website-hugo/content/portfolio/counterfactual_prediction.md

 similar_df = rbind(souvenir_sim, similar_df)
 ```

-We now have all of time series in neat dataframe.
+We now have all of time series in a neat dataframe.
 Let's visualize what that looks like.

 ```r
 ggplot(similar_df, aes(x = as.Date(measurement_date), y = sales, color = store)) + geom_point() + geom_line() +